Funding Opportunity Announcement

 - A market analysis and a beneficiary competency/capacity assessment for all proposals that include at least one livelihoods sector objective.
 Please see the General NGO Guidelines for more details.

-- Most recent Negotiated Indirect Cost Rate Agreement (NICRA), if applicable or a de minimis rate calculation if the applicant elects to use the de minimis rate, if applicable.
+- Most recent Negotiated Indirect Cost Rate Agreement (NICRA), if applicable or a de minimis rate calculation if the applicant elects to use the de minimis rate.

 - Most recent external audit report, if not submitted to the Federal Audit Clearinghouse.